-As the commercial flows only make up a small portion of the wastewater flows from the total development it is therefore anticipated that commercial flows will be diluted substantially.
+However, as the commercial flows only make up a small portion of the wastewater flows from the total development it is anticipated that they will be diluted substantially.
 Wastewater strength will therefore be close to that normally expected from standard residential development.